-Through its teaching, research and service missions, PFP spurs economic development; as a part of the economic development mission of the University of Missouri.
+Through its teaching, research and service missions, Personal Financial Planning (PFP) spurs economic development; as a part of the economic development mission of the University of Missouri.

 The economy relies on informed households to operate at its full potential.
 The financial security of households is a key to personal freedom and critical to the economic development of the nation.
 PFP contributes to economic development through: